GT Super

 Subfamilies

-- Display Bold ItalicStyle isn’t something you can practice.
+- Display Regular ItalicStyle isn’t something you can practice.
 It’s something you’re born with.
 Like GT Super.
 Very long, very thin, very elegant.

-- Display Super ItalicNot all businesses are alike—and we’ve got the typeface to prove it.
+- Display Bold ItalicNot all businesses are alike—and we’ve got the typeface to prove it.

 - Settings